 A veterinarian who tends to or is concerned with wild animals: Mr. Dawson worked as an agrizoiatrist with the rangers of the large forest and cared for the deer, bears, rabbits, and wild boars.

 agrobiologist (s) (noun)

 , agrobiologists (pl)

-An expert in the field of plant nutrition and growth: Am agrobiologist is a specialist in the line of bacterial and microorganisms in soil regarding the growth of crops and the feeding domestic animals.
+An expert in the field of plant nutrition and growth: An agrobiologist is a specialist in the line of bacteria and microorganisms in soil regarding the growth of crops and the feeding of domestic animals.

 agroecologist (s) (noun)